 “I always think of the egg as being magnificent.
 Once released when ovulated it is 550 times bigger than the sperm and is the largest cell in the body,” adds Zita.
 Prior to ovulation, it matures in a fluid-filled follicle and needs energy for the journey ahead.
 An egg lives up to 24 hours, so in this short window of time, it needs to be as healthy as it can be.

-Ten tips for healthy eggs
+Ten tips for egg health